xw0413happy/NTD-Script-for-MR20-S10/README.md

 # Calculating actual vehicle revenue miles & hours

-The app is basically analyzing *two separate files* to check over each other and generate a text document probe check report.
+This code is basically analyzing *National Transit Database (NTD)* to calculate actual vehicle revenue miles & hours and actual total vehicle miles & hours.
-The **purpose** of developing this app is to target which fixed route buses are not probed and which dates are their last time probing.
+The **purpose** of developing this code is to generate two files which are needed to report to Federal Transit Administration, i.e., MR-20 and S-10.